- Legumes come in many varieties, such as beans, peas, lentils, chickpeas, and lupins

 |Lima Beans||7 grams||16 mg||2 mg||7 grams|

-- To cook dry legumes (that you purchase in bulk bags), you must first rehydrate or soak them.
-Add 1 cup of dry beans and add 5 cups of water to a covered bowl and soak overnight.
+- To cook dried legumes (that you purchase in bulk bags), you must first rehydrate or soak them.
+Add 1 cup of dry beans and 5 cups of water to a covered bowl and soak overnight.
 For faster preparation, add 1 cup of dry beans to 5 cups of hot water and heat to a boil.
 Boil for 2-3 minutes and then remove from heat.
 Let the beans sit covered for at least 1 hour.
-The longer they’re soaked, the less gas they’ll produce when you eat them.
-After your beans have been soaked, they can be boiled.
-Drain the water you used for soaking and add fresh water.
-Bring beans to a boil and simmer until they become tender; this will take about 45 minutes.
-Drain water before serving.
+After your beans have been soaked, drain the water.
+Add new water to the pot and boil beans.
+Bring beans to a boil and simmer until they become tender; this will take about 30-45 minutes.
+Drain water again before serving.
+This process of soaking, draining, and boiling will get rid of some carbohydrates in the beans that we cannot digest and typically cause us to have gas.

 - Canned beans are already cooked.
 Just drain and rinse them before serving.
-You can also heat them up for about a minute in a pan with water or tomato sauce.
+You can also warm them up for a few minutes in a pan with water, spices, or a sauce.

 - Try topping your salads with canned or cooked beans to add protein.